gohugoio/hugo/content/en/templates/output-formats.md

 protocol = "bep://"
 {{</ code-toggle >}}

-The above example is fictional, but if used for the homepage on a site with `baseURL` `https://example.org`, it will produce a plain text homepage with the URL `bep://example.org/myindex.enr`.
+The above example is fictional, but if used for the home page on a site with `baseURL` `https://example.org`, it will produce a plain text home page with the URL `bep://example.org/myindex.enr`.

 ### Configure output formats